 What is a shower commode and why would a senior need one?

 Shower commodes can be incredibly beneficial for seniors, as they allow them to maintain their independence and dignity while still being able to take care of their personal hygiene needs.
-Shower commodes can also make it easier for caregivers to help seniors with their bathing needs.
+Also, shower commodes can also make it easier for caregivers to help seniors with their bathing needs.

 If you are a senior or know someone who is, a shower commode may be something worth considering.
 It could greatly improve your quality of life and make day-to-day tasks much easier.